SamuelEarl/fanny-pack-ui-old/src/routes/update-to-latest-version/+page.svelte.md

 ## Step 5: Update your theme files

-If you need to update `@fanny-pack-ui/svelte-kit` to the latest version, then you might also need to update the `theme.css` and/or `/src/fp-env-vars/.env` files.
+If you need to update `@fanny-pack-ui/svelte-kit` to the latest version, then you might also need to update the `theme.css` file.
 Refer to the instuctions in the [Get Started](/get-started) page for theming details.

 **IMPORTANT:**

-Before you replace or delete your old `theme.css` and `/src/fp-env-vars/.env` files, you should rename those old files to something like `theme-OLD.css` and `/src/fp-env-vars/.env-OLD` so you can reference any changes that you made to those files and copy those changes to your new `theme.css` and `/src/fp-env-vars/.env` files.
+Before you replace or delete your old `theme.css` file, you should rename your old `theme.css` file to something like `theme-OLD.css`.
+That way you can reference any changes that you made in your old file and copy those changes to your new `theme.css` file.